eliminmax/LFS-Build-Notes/Build-Notes.md

   * polkit-121 has a hard-coded list of supported Javascript engines, and the supported Mozilla JS engine, the one included in BLFS, reached end-of-life in September 2022, and has a known use-after-free vulnerability which can cause a "potentially exploitable crash." ([CVE-2022-45406](https://nvd.nist.gov/vuln/detail/CVE-2022-45406))
 * systemd-252 + [coredump patch](https://www.linuxfromscratch.org/patches/blfs/svn/systemd-252-security_fix-1.patch)
   * A vulnerability in systemd versions 246 and up was found that can be used to trigger information leaks and privilege escalation.
 The development version of B/LFS at time of writing (Version r11.2-692) provides a patch to fix it.
 A similar patch exists for systemd-251, but if I need to rebuild anyway, I figure I might as well upgrade.
+* libtiff-4.5.0 *(Adapted from instructions written for version 4.4.0 in BLFS Systemd version r11.2-709)*
+* curl-7.87.0 *(Adapted from instructions written for version 7.86.0 in BLFS Systemd version r11.2-709)*
+* GLib-2.74.3 *(Adapted from instructions written for version 2.74.3 in BLFS Systemd version r11.2-709)*
+* xorg-server-21.1.6 *(already built this version, but rebuilt with Xephyr after installing its dependencies)*

 # Miscellaneous Issues